BitD-Philly/bitd-philly.github.io/all_collections/_player_characters/affect.md

 alias: Affect
 pronouns: She/They
 status: Presumed dead
 excerpt: A former steelworker who developed a fascination with the ghost field after witnessing vampires massacre her union mates.
-Cousin to Adric.
-Now a manifestation of [Vazara](../characters/Vazara)
+Now a manifestation of Vazara
 picture: Orianna.png
 ---